AdobeDocs/experience-manager-core-components.en/help/email/components/container.md

   * **third|third|third**
 * **Background Color** - Definable either as free-form RGB values or by using the color picker, [depending on configuration](#container-settings-tab)
 * **Background Image** - Defines a background image for the container, [depending on configuration](#container-settings-tab)
-* **ID** - This option allows to control the unique identifier of the component in the HTML.
+* **ID** - This option allows controlling the unique identifier of the component in the HTML.
   * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting content.
   * If an ID is specified, it is the responsibility of the author to make sure that it is unique.
   * Changing the ID can have an impact on CSS.